 The antioxidant effect of the hormone suggests that the aging process of the cells is related to the age-related release of melatonin.
 Whether this is indeed the case and whether the lower melatonin concentration is a consequence or cause of aging, but is not yet clear.
 Similarly, a link between the intake of melatonin and a slowing of the aging process is not scientifically proven.

-Effect of melatonin is controversial
+The effect of melatonin is controversial

 Due to the antioxidant properties of the hormone is not only attributed to a possible slowing down of the aging process, but also a positive effect on the prevention and control of cancer and the prevention of cardiovascular disease.
 Whether melatonin can actually prevent such diseases is currently not scientifically proven.